Festivals and events

 - Smugglers Trod in August (17 or 25 miles in 10hrs)

-- The Castle to Abbey Coastal Challenge in April, May, July and September (24 miles) - launched to celebrate the 50th anniversary of the Cleveland Way, this popular walk will return in 2020
+- The Castle to Abbey Coastal Challenge in April, May, July and September (24 miles) - launched to celebrate the 50th anniversary of the Cleveland Way in 2019, this popular walk returns in 2020

 - Kilburn Kanter in November (24 miles in 10hrs)